 - Wipe down the toilet seat with toilet paper or a disinfectant wipe

-- Use a toilet seat cover if one is available
+- Use a toilet cover if one is available

 - Avoid using damp toilet paper

-- Use toilet paper when flushing the toilet
+- Use toilet paper to cover your hands when flushing the toilet

 - Wash your hands thoroughly after you’re done